wolfeidau/wolfeidau_site/_posts/2012-09-10-how-i-use-chef-solo-with-ubuntu-12.04.md

 ssh admin@ubuntuserver -t -C "sudo su - -c '(mkdir /var/chef && chown admin:admin /var/chef)'"
 {% endhighlight %}

-Clone my git project whilst retaining ownership of the files by my admin user.
+Clone my `git` project whilst retaining ownership of the files by my admin user, for those new to git see the awesome [git book](http://git-scm.com/book).

 {% highlight bash %}
 ssh admin@ubuntuserver -t -C "git clone git@github.com:wolfeidau/chef-solo-base.git /var/chef"
 {% endhighlight %}

-Initialise the sub modules and update them, this is something I always forget unless I have a script to follow..
+Initialise the sub-modules and update them, this is something I always forget unless I have a script to follow..

 {% highlight bash %}
 ssh admin@ubuntuserver -t -C "cd /var/chef && git submodule init && git submodule update"
 {% endhighlight %}

-Now you can run chef-solo just to ensure it is all running as expected.
+Now you can run `chef-solo` just to ensure it is all running as expected.

 ssh admin@ubuntuserver -t -C 'sudo chef-solo -c /var/chef/solo.rb -j /var/chef/node.json'

 In my example I have commented out a whole section of example code which bootstraps my CI server using chef, this is gives me some starting points.
 Note that I am not an authority on either chef or ruby so my scrappy sysadmin code may make some people grimace but it is a starting point.

+Once your ready to start hacking remove the remote repo and add your own.

+{% highlight bash %}
+git remote rm origin
+{% endhighlight %}

 Next some rules I try and live by when using chef: